FrancoFazzito/nodejs-helloworld-api/README.md

-# NodeJs, helloworld API for test propouses.
+# NodeJs, HelloWorld API for test purposes

 This is a simple API that returns a welcome message.